hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ## Backup System

-DGCat-Admin creates automatic backups before any operation that modifies or deletes data.
-You do not need to create manual backups.

-### Disabling Automatic Backups

 If you prefer to have the tool automatically backup before every apply action you can enable automatic pre-change backups by setting `BACKUPS_ENABLED` to `1` in the script configuration.
 The default is `0` (disabled).

 ### When Backups Are Created